Yorumoto/unfluiid/README.md

 - **pycairo** | rendering the rice
 - **pydbus** | suspend/sleeping events

-4. In your window manager's configs, bind those keybinds to launch unfluiid with the following options:
+4. In your window manager's configs, bind those keybinds to launch unfluiid with the following options without giving a startup id:
 - bar
 - search
 - dashboard